swheat/md-notes/demos/file-transfer-demo2.md

 1. 2.5 GB incompressible, pseudo-random file
 2. 2.5 TB incompressible, pseudo-random file

+For addition details on how these test files were generated see this article on [generating pseudorandom test files](generate-pseudorandom-test-files.md)

 ### Text Topology Diagram
 ```
 [[Azure Storage Account A (West US)]